-The San Francisco Cable Cars are one of the only moving national historic landmarks in the United States.
-They are such a fun part of California’s history that no trip to San Francisco is complete without taking a ride on one of them.
+The San Francisco Cable Cars are one of the only moving National Historic Landmarks in the United States.
+They are a fun part of California’s history and no trip to San Francisco is complete without taking a ride on one of them.
 Luckily it is pretty easy to do, and I have a few tips for maximizing your time on the cars below.
 Here is all the information.

-- Cost: $7 a person each way (I usually only ride one way though)
+- Cost: $7 each way (I usually only ride one way though)

-- Location: Powell Street Station is where the main two lines lead from
+- Location: Powell Street Station is where the main two lines leave from

-There are three lines for the cable cars in San Francisco, but the most popular are the two lines that lead from the Powell St Metro Station.
+There are three lines for the cable cars in San Francisco, but the most popular are the two lines that leave from the Powell Street Metro Station.
 You can ride the metro into the city and exit there, and as you come up, you will see the cable cars right in front of you.
-This is where the ticket booth is at to buy a ticket as well.
+This is where the ticket booth is to buy a ticket as well.

 Riding the Cable Cars

-Usually, there is a pretty big line to ride the cars in both the summer and during the weekends.
-It’s not uncommon for there to be a line over an hour and if you are a big party, then this is pretty much what you have to do.
+Usually, there is a pretty long line to ride the cars in both the summer and on the weekends.
+It’s not uncommon for there to be a line over an hour, and if you are a big party, then this is pretty much what you have to do.

 Pro tip: If you are a party of two or so, go up the street about two blocks and wait on the right side.
 They don’t usually fill the cars all the way up, and when they stop there, they often let on 2 – 4 people.
 I have done this multiple times, and it has saved me 45 minutes each time of waiting.